Take a holiday with a heart

 Meet a Minke Whale

 First discovered in the 1980s, there’s a lot more that researchers need to know about the Minke Whales.
-So snap on a wetsuit and tank and board Eye-to-Eye Marine Encounters or Mike Ball Minke Whale Expedition and dive the reef while observing one of the most magical marine creatures now known to man.
+So slide into your a wetsuit, fill your tank and join Mike Ball Minke Whale Expedition for a dive on Great Barrier Reef while observing one of the most magical marine creatures now known to man.
 All those behaviours you see and the pics you take go toward compiling data on the new species.
 All aboard!

 Pick up poo at Australia Zoo

-We are serious.
-If you want help Bindy and Bob keep Australia Zoo and all its animals in the pink of health, then all it takes is a $50 uniform deposit and a “yes, we can” attitude.
+Yes, we are serious.
+If you want help Bindi and Bob keep Australia Zoo and all its animals healthy, then jpoin the merry band of keeping volunteers.
+All it takes is a“yes, we can” attitude, a $50 uniform deposit and the team will show you the ropes.
 A fun and rewarding way to spend your holiday, you will be jumping in the enclosures, walking the farm animals, making toys for the more inquisitive animals, preparing gourmet meals and getting a rare behind-the-scenes look at the world-famous zoo.

 Volunteer your festive self

 Some of Queensland’s biggest and even some of the wackiest events are built on the back of volunteers and they need help.
-So why design your holiday around your habit and sign up to help out at an event.
-You could be stomping grapes at the Stanthorpe Apple & Grape Harvest Festival, sewing a Jane Austen Empire waister costume for the Abbey Museum of Art and Archaelogy at Caboolture or rubbing shoulders with stars of the big screen at the Asia Pacific Screen Awards in Brisbane.
+So why not design your holiday around your habit and sign up to help out at an event.

 Discover the Daintree